sgutierrez8c54/codeserv/Configuring-Your-Android-Devices.md

 Note that the Control Hub does not have its own internal battery.
 Before you can connect a Driver Station to the Control Hub, you must connect the Control Hub to a 12V battery.

-Note that it will take an estimated 10 minutes to complete this task.
+Also note that it will take an estimated 10 minutes to complete this task.

 | Step| Image |
 | ----------- | :---: |